Lefty Sheehan: Remembering a Hero

 One aunt in particular acclaimed Lefty.
 Another long time Monmouth Beach resident, Ella Ennis (my great aunt).
 No shrinking violet herself, Aunt Ella had once been the head dietitian for all NYC’s 26 hospitals.

 She spoke regularly of Lefty’s superb character.
 His thoughtful nature.
 His love of America.
 His bravery.
 His ultimate sacrifice for liberty.
 These were the qualities spoken of.
 So I decided to learn more about my kin.
-I found he’s every bit the hero my family elders told me he was.
+And I found that he’s every bit the hero my family elders told me he was.
 Him and, most gratefully, plenty of other World War II vets.

 Today his Purple Heart decoration and “Wings” (his Aircrew Badge) are much-prized treasures among his family members, according to his admiring niece and goddaughter, Susie Sandless Gardiner.